Let’s chat about something buzzing around lately – electromagnetic field pollution.

 “We’d have so many more human and financial resources to create a better society.
 It’s really a travesty that we talk about ‘prevention’ without first acknowledging all the sources of imbalance we are trying to prevent, including the environmental ones.”

 Were you aware of the effects of EMF pollution in your life?
 I just thought this would be a great topic to share with you.
-More research is needed to know the effects of EMF on specific individuals and society.
+More research is needed to know the effects on specific individuals and society.

 Radiation: Electromagnetic fields: W.H.O.